uchilaka/cami/README.md

 ## Running Storybook

-> The `FeatureFlagsProvider` requires the application service running locally on port `16006`.
+> The `FeatureFlagsProvider` requires the application service running locally on port `6006` (currently broken, hence all features are disabled by default).
 This should be refactored to mock the response from `/api/features` and other endpoints needed to review components.
 See [this guide on mocking requests](https://storybook.js.org/docs/writing-stories/mocking-data-and-modules/mocking-network-requests) for more.

 To review component stories, run: